 First, we can make sure that everyone knows about SNAP and has the opportunity to find out more details about the program, whether they might be eligible, and how it can support their family and community.
 We created some materials (available in the sidebar) to take the first steps to make this information more readily available, and we hope you’ll help us get the word out.

-Here are a few of these updates:
+Here are a couple recent updates:

 For more details and a complete list of COVID-19 related SNAP updates, visit Hunger Solutions NY's COVID-19 page.